Kochiyama/proffy-web/README.md

 ```
 yarn start
 ```
-it  will automatically open the proffy on web
+it  will automatically open proffy on web running at your local machine

 <img src="readme-assets/yarn-start-web.gif" />